About Bryan

 The Birthplace of Aggieland®

-Located within the Texas Triangle, the region formed by Houston, Austin, San Antonio and Dallas-Fort Worth, Bryan offers convenient access to major markets.
-More than 70 percent of the state’s population is within a three-hour drive.
+Located within the Texas Triangle formed by Houston, Austin, San Antonio and Dallas-Fort Worth, Bryan provides convenient access to major markets, with more than 70 percent of Texas’ population within a three-hour drive.

-Visitors and residents enjoy Historic Downtown Bryan, a Texas Cultural District known for its restaurants, shops, art galleries, live music and year-round events.
-Bryan is also home to Travis Bryan Midtown Park, a major sports and recreation destination; Lake Walk, a mixed-use district focused on technology, innovation, dining and hospitality; and Lake Bryan, a popular place for fishing, boating, hiking and biking.
+Additional attractions include Travis Bryan Midtown Park, a premier sports and recreation destination; Lake Walk, a mixed-use district centered on technology, innovation, dining and hospitality; and Lake Bryan, a favorite destination for fishing, boating, hiking and biking.

 City Government